MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-bot.md

 ### Custom actions

 You will have to create a web resource if you want to use embed a custom action within a suggestion.
+See the PowerApps topic on [Create your own actions](/powerapps/developer/common-data-service/custom-actions) for information on how to build a custom action.

 To use a custom action, replace `MacroName` and `MacroParameters` with `CustomAction` and `CustomParameters` respectively in the adaptive card JSON.
 The value provided for `CustomAction` key should be the same as the name of the method that is to be called.